The Guess Who: Breakup of the Guess Who (1974–1975)

 For undisclosed reasons, guitarists Winter and McDougall were dismissed from the band in June 1974.
 They were replaced by a single guitarist, Domenic Troiano, who had founded the successful Canadian band Bush and had also served briefly with James Gang.
 Having grown up in Toronto, Troiano was the first member of The Guess Who not to hail from Winnipeg.
 He had also collaborated with an earlier version of the Guess Who on an aborted movie soundtrack in 1970 and had played on Bachman's album Axe that year.
 The lineup of Cummings, Troiano, Wallace, and Peterson released the albums Flavours in late 1974 and Power in the Music in mid-1975.
-Due to Troiano's songwriting influence, these albums moved toward jazz rock; Cummings was unhappy with the stylistic change and the group broke up and disbanded in October 1975.
+Due to Troiano's songwriting influence, these albums moved toward jazz rock; Cummings was unhappy with the stylistic change and the group disbanded in October 1975.

-The Guess Who members after 1975 breakup

-Following his departure from the Guess Who in 1970, Bachman went on to form Bachman-Turner Overdrive, which has continued into the 2020s.
-Cummings embarked on a lengthy solo career.
-Meanwhile, other original members drifted into relative obscurity.

-In 1976, Peterson linked up with Toronto singer and ex-Domenic Troiano associate Roy Kenner and Sabellico in an R&B band, Delphia, which went unsigned and left no recordings.
-Peterson then worked as a night clerk in his father-in-law's hotel and an insurance salesman to make ends meet before eventually making his way back to music.
-He played drums in the backup band accompanying Cummings from 1979 through 1983, followed by Bachman's reunited BTO from 1984 through 1986.
+Cummings then embarked on a lengthy solo career.
+Troiano also enjoyed a solo career until his death in 2005.
+Gary Peterson teamed with Toronto singer and ex-Domenic Troiano associate Roy Kenner and Bobby Sabellico in an R&B band, Delphia, in 1979.
+The group went unsigned and left no recordings.
+Peterson then worked as a night clerk in his father-in-law's hotel and as an insurance salesman to make ends meet before eventually making his way back to music.
+He played drums in the backup band accompanying Cummings from 1979 through 1983, followed by Bachman-Turner Overdrive from 1984 through 1986.

-After being kicked out of the Guess Who in 1972, Kale joined Vancouver band Scrubbaloe Caine until 1974.
-He subsequently formed the Jim Kale Band followed by the Ripple Brothers.

-Troiano resumed his solo career, releasing three more solo albums by 1979 before forming a band called Black Market.
-Wallace joined several local musicians, including Leskiw, to form Crowcuss.
-Kurt Winter eventually retired from the music industry and died in 1997 at age 51.

-Bruce Decker died on August 24, 1986.
-Decker, who was born in Winnipeg on August 25, 1946, died in a vehicular accident one day short of his 40th birthday.